kkshivani18/terraform-learn/README.md

 - For writing code, we need to know the basic structure of a Terraform configuration file and how to define resources using the HCL language.

 ## Core files
+- **main.tf**:
-- main.tf - The main configuration file where you define resources.
+- The main configuration file where you define resources.
 - E.g.: Create an Azure Resource Group and a Storage Account.

   ```hcl
   provider "azurerm" {